-where EDP_PN_offset is the PN offset value generated for the transmitting MLD (non-AP MLD or AP MLD) in the MAC header anonymization parameter set selected for the frame, and “mod 248” denotes reducing the result modulo 248 to a value in the range 0 to (248-1).
+where EDP_PN_offset is the PN offset value selected from the MAC header anonymization parameter set (selected for the frame as defined in 10.71.4.1 (MAC header anonymization parameter set selection)) according to(#1002) the transmitting MLD (non-AP MLD or AP MLD) as defined in 10.71.3 (Establishing frame anonymization parameter sets)(#1002)(#1387).

 The recovered original PN value shall replace the OPN value in subsequent processing of the frame in the receiving MLD.